rebasing-xyz/iocage-nexus-oss/README.md

 This is a WIP plugin, and some features might not be available.
  - At this point, it exposes only plain text http protocol
- - No custom configuration for JVM, to do this edit this FILE manually and tune it to fit your needs.
+ - No custom configuration for JVM, to do this edit the `/home/nexus/nexus-3.30.0-01/bin/nexus.vmoptions` manually inside the plugin jail and tune it to fit your needs.
  - Default exposed port is 8081.

 Feel free to raise an issue [here](https://github.com/rebase-xyz/iocage-nexus-oss/issues/new/choose) if you find a bug or have suggestions for improvement.